coreybutler/iam/README.md

 **Abstracting complexity:**

 Issues and confusion with authorization commonly occur when the conditional logic is too complicated.
 Consider the following: "Is the user authorized to use this feature, or are they part of a group that can access this feature, or have they been explicitly denied access to a feature, or are they part of a group that's part of another group that has permission, or are any permission overrides present...".
+You shouldn't have to be a mental gymnast to understand whether someone should have access to a feature or not.

 Just like proper sentences, _code shouldn't have "run on" logic_.
+IAM abstracts this complexity.

 ---